Forsbacka

 Forsbacka is a locality situated in Gävle Municipality, Gävleborg County, Sweden with 1,702 inhabitants in 2010.

 Economy

 Steel production company Ovako has a production site in Forsbacka with approximately 70 employees.

+Culture

+Sites of interest include the Forsbacka bruk and Forsbacka herrgård.
+The latter was built at the behest of Johan Magnus af Nordin in 1777.

+Transport

+It is located along European route E16.